 When an organization has a culture where the written word is valued, being a great reader is just as important as being a great writer.
-In my time at Amazon, I’ve learned (more like it was beaten into me) to have a very high-bar for my own writing.
+Over time, I’ve tried to have a very high-bar for my own writing.
 I wrote a little about this in my post Details Matter.
 I’ve also learned the importance of being a great reader, and that’s the topic of this post.

-In the latest Amazon Shareholder letter Jeff Bezos wrote more about Amazon’s famous ‘six-page narratives’.
+In the 2017 Amazon Shareholder letter Jeff Bezos wrote more about Amazon’s ‘six-page narratives’.
 He used the process of writing a great narrative as an example of what it means to have relentlessly high-standards.

 We don’t do PowerPoint (or any other slide-oriented) presentations at Amazon.
 Instead, we write narratively structured six-page memos.
 We silently read one at the beginning of each meeting in a kind of “study hall.”